-- ✓ Approach pest and disease control in organic farming; - ✓ Select and apply products for pest and disease control; - ✓ Increase the presence of beneficial insects at the farm level; - ✓ Design control strategies in accordance with EU regulations on organic farming.
+- √ Approach pest and disease control in organic farming; - ✓ Select and apply products for pest and disease control; - ✓ Increase the presence of beneficial insects at the farm level; - ✓ Design control strategies in accordance with EU regulations on organic farming.

-UNIT VI - SUSTAINABLE FARM MANAGEMENT AND AGRIBUSINESS
+UNIT VI - SUSTAINABLE MANAGEMENT IN AGRIBUSINESS

 The organic farm is viewed as part of the agroecosystem and placed on the broader agrifood system, describing methods for performance analysis as tools to drive farmers towards competitiveness and business while respecting the environmental, economic and social contexts.
-The unit will introduce the sustainable farm management as a decision-making process concerning allocating scarce resources for agricultural production and in line with multiple management goals.
+The unit will introduce the sustainable farm management as a decision-making process concerning allocating scarce resources and inputs for agricultural production and in line with multiple management goals.
 A sustainable farm must be managed holistically as an integrated system.
 Topics are addressed by exploring theoretical models, monitoring methodologies and real-life cases and developing strategies and possible future scenarios for sustainability improvement.
-As for the practical activities, students will learn how to analyse, assess and compare the sustainability performance of organic and non-organic enterprises.
+As for the practical activities, students will learn how to analyse, assess and compare the sustainability performance of organic and non-organic agri-food enterprises.

-- Introduce principles of farm economics with an agri-environmental perspective, particularly farm management, accounting and budgeting, economic analysis, business planning; - Assess environmental, economic and social sustainability of an eco-friendly enterprise according to analytical methods and schemes for calculation and analysis; - Provide tools to organize and manage an enterprise along the sustainable supply chain.
+- Introduce principles of farm economics with an agri-environmental perspective, particularly farm management, accounting and budgeting, economic analysis, business planning; - Assess environmental, economic and social sustainability of an eco-friendly enterprise according to analytical methods and schemes for calculation and analysis; - Provide tools to organize and manage an enterprise, within the sustainable agri-food system.

-- Select and apply indicators for the assessment of environmental, economic and social sustainability; - ✓ Make decisions for managing organic businesses in alignment with sustainability principles; - Employ decision-making processes to enhance the competitiveness and profitability of organic enterprises operating within sustainable supply chains; - Create business plans aimed at realizing sustainable farming objectives.
+- ✓ Select and apply indicators for the assessment of environmental, economic and social sustainability; - √ Make decisions for managing organic businesses in alignment with sustainability principles; - ✓ Employ decision-making processes to enhance the competitiveness and profitability of organic enterprises operating within sustainable value chains; - ✓ Create business plans aimed at realizing sustainable farming objectives.

-UNIT VII - ORGANIC FOOD VALUE/SUPPLY CHAINS AND MARKETING STATEGIES
+UNIT VII - ORGANIC FOOD VALUE CHAIN